ronaldoussoren/pyobjc/docs/api/module-objc.rst

            return d

+   .. versionchanged:: 8.3

+      The decorated function can now also be a :func:`classmethod`

 .. function:: namedSelector(name [, signature])

    Use this decorator to explicitly set the Objective-C method name instead of deducing it from the Python name.
 You can optionally set the method signature as well.

+   .. versionchanged:: 8.3

+      The decorated function can now also be a :func:`classmethod`

 .. function:: callbackFor(callable[, argIndex=])